treverson/ODNDash/README.md

    Choose your own username and password.
  3) Restart your Obsidian-QT wallet.
  4) Install the package XAMPP, using the latest version of PHP.
 MySQL is not needed.
 You can download the installer from: https://www.apachefriends.org/download.html
+ 5) After installation, download the files of ODNDash to the 'htdocs' folder in the XAMPP installation folder (selected during installation).
+ 6) Open the file 'wallet_func.php' in your favorite text editor to enter the username and password you chose in step 2.
+ 7) Find the row where it says: "*$user = 'user';*".
+Replace 'user' with the username you chose in step 4, keep the ''.
+ 8) In the next row where it says: "*$password = 'password';*".
+Replace 'password' with the password you chose in step 4, keep the ''.
+ 9) Exit and save the file.
+10) If you haven't done so yet, start the Apache server installed by XAMPP (should have a shortcut on the desktop or in the start menu).
+11) You should now be able to access your private ODNDash via your browser.
+Browse to http://localhost/index.php to see it working.
+In case that you put all the files in a subfolder of htdocs, you have to include that folder in the url.
+12) In order to access your ODNDash from outside of your private network, your computer must be kept running and you have to forward the port 80 in your router so that it forwards the request to your Windows computer.

 You should now be able to access your private ODNDash via your browser.
 Browse to http://[ipaddress]/ODNDash/index.php.